 Basic net loss per common share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period.
-Diluted net loss per share is computed by dividing net loss by the weighted-average number of common equivalent shares outstanding for the period.
-Diluted net loss per share includes any dilutive effect from outstanding stock options and warrants using the treasury stock method.
-Computations for basic and diluted net loss per common share are presented on the consolidated statements of operations.
+Diluted net loss per share is computed by dividing net loss by the weighted-average number of common equivalent shares outstanding for the period, as well as any dilutive effect from outstanding stock options and warrants using the treasury stock method.
+For each period presented, there is no difference in the number of shares used to calculate basic and diluted net loss per share.